Law on Dependency (Ley de Dependencia) - Guide

 Frequently Asked Questions

-Can I apply with an expired NIE?
+Can I apply with an expired TIE or residency document?

-No. You need a valid residence document certificate to apply for the Ley de Dependencia.
+No. You need a valid residence document to apply for the Ley de Dependencia.
 If it has expired or you have lost it, you can present the police report that you have made to report the loss or the receipt for the renewal of the residency document from the police.
 Once you have your new/replacement residency card you will have to forward a copy to the authority managing your application.

 Where can I apply?